askdanish144/animated-css-sliding-cards/README.md

 # 🎴 Animated Card Slider – Pure HTML & CSS

-This project is a beautifully responsive **animated card slider** crafted using **only HTML & CSS**.
+This project is a about **animated card slider** crafted using **only HTML & CSS**.
 It features interactive cards that expand with smooth transitions to reveal more information—no JavaScript involved.

 ---